aframevr-userland/aframe-cli/README.md

 6. Now you can start building out this scene template!

+7. Once you're done building the scene, create a [new repository on GitHub](https://github.com/organizations/aframevr-userland/repositories/new) in the [`aframevr-userland` organization](https://github.com/organizations/aframevr-userland), and publish the repository to GitHub:

+    ```sh
+    git push origin master -u
+    ```

 #### Adding components to an A-Frame scene template

 1. Ensure you're in the template's directory: